 The innovative building enables students to practise client and family centred care scenarios in realistic interprofessional settings.

-The impressive two-storey development based on the University’s Bentley campus uses the latest technology to enable students to undertake simulated scenarios alongside current technologies.
+The impressive two-storey development based on the University’s Perth campus uses the latest technology to enable students to undertake simulated scenarios alongside current technologies.

 - World-leading laboratories to support teaching in contemporary and emerging areas of practice.
 For example, a laboratory for developing the potential of children in early years through to adolescence, realistic home environments with a variety of options for people with disabilities, simulated work spaces for workers with a range of injuries and a range of resources to enhance communication.